docker-flow/docker-flow-monitor/docs/usage.md

 ### AlertIf Secrets Configuration

 *Docker Flow Monitor* supports [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) for adding custom alertIf shortcuts.
-Only secrets with names that start with `alertif-` or `alertif_` will be considered. `alertIf` shortcuts are configured as a yaml file with a series of dictionarie.
-The key of each dictionary must begin with `@`.
-The value of each dictionary consist of three keys: `expanded`, `annotations` and `labels`.
-The value of `expanded` contains the expanded alert. `annotations` and `labels` contains a dictionary with the alert's annotations and labels.
+Only secrets with names that start with `alertif-` or `alertif_` will be considered. `alertIf` shortcuts are configured as a yaml file with a series of dictionaries.
+The key of each dictionary is your custom `alertIf` shortcut which must begin with the `@` character.
+The value of each dictionary consist of three keys: `expanded`, `annotations` and `labels`. `expanded` contains the expanded alert using go [templates](https://golang.org/pkg/text/template/). `annotations` and `labels` contains a dictionary with the alert's annotations and labels.
 For example `@service_mem_limit` is defined by the following yaml:

 ```yaml
 "@service_mem_limit":